kbalk/booklist/README.md

 ## Configuration File

 The name of the YAML-formatted configuration file is a required argument to running the `booklist` script.
-The format of this file is as follows:
+The format is as follows:

 Tag   | Description
 ------------------|-----------------